matusm/Bev.IO.BcrReader/README.md

 * `Point3D GetPointFor(int pointIndex, int profileIndex)`
 Gets the cartesian coordinates of the point for the given indices.
 The coordinates are returned in an `Point3D` object.

+* `SetXOffset(double offset)`
+Sets the x coordinate origin for the scan field.
+Overwrites the value parsed from the input file.

+* `SetYOffset(double offset)`
+Sets the y coordinate origin for the scan field.
+Overwrites the value parsed from the input file.

+* `SetZOffset(double offset)`
+Sets the z coordinate origin for the scan field.
+Overwrites the value parsed from the input file.

 ### Properties

 * `Status`